MAXhtv/Rorschach-Tool/README.md

 # Rorschach-Tool
-A tool for investigations, the tool investigates and saves the informations, you should test!
+A OSINT tool for investigations, the tool investigates and saves the informations, you should test!